aws-samples/aws-hpc-tutorials/content/05-batch-mnp-train-gpu/05-create-docker-image-push-ecr.md

 tags : ["configuration", "vpc", "subnet", "iam", "pem"]
 ---

-In this step, you will create a registry in Elastic Container Registry to push the images created by aws-do-docker for use during the training.
+In this step,
+- create a registry in Elastic Container Registry
+- push the images created by aws-do-docker for use during the training.

 ### Create ECR Registry
 Create an ECR registry called g5_train using aws-cli